malminhas/trains/KubernetesNotes.md

  ..  .transportAppKey  expressTrains.js    package-lock.json  stationNames.js  trainsAsyncAwait.js`
 7. Check local listed docker images:
 `$ docker images`
 8. Create local docker image that adds creds and push it to DockerHub.
-Note that the image pushed to DockerHub will only work in Kubernetes if  `composed` Dockerfile had creds added.
-Otherwise you need to add support for secrets to be handled using env variables!
-The image being modified with `docker-compose` per above will be pushed without those additional compose modifications.
+Note that the image pushed to DockerHub will only work in Kubernetes if the `composed` Dockerfile had creds added.
+Otherwise you need to add support for secrets to be handled using env variables in a `secrets.yaml`.
+The image being modified with `docker-compose` per above will be pushed without those additional `docker-compose` modifications.
 `$ docker push malminhas/express-trains:composed`
 9. Check it is listed here: `https://hub.docker.com/r/malminhas/express-trains`